Engineering student finds his niche as member of local volunteer fire department

 Working with the fire department has taught Roberts how to manage his hectic schedule and take advantage of the little free time he now has.

 “Like any college student, I used to procrastinate and wait until the last minute to do my homework,” Roberts says.
 “Now, I never know what will happen within the next minute.
 The pager could go off in the middle of the night or in the middle of a meal, and I could be on site for seven to 10 hours.”

 Most importantly, the fire department enables Roberts to be the best person he can.
 Each call affects him differently and teaches him life lessons he could never learn in a classroom.

 It helps me put things into perspective,” he says.
 “As a college student, it’s easy to stress over daily tasks and academics, but when you see people in their worst moments, you start to understand what really matters in life.

 Roberts admits firefighting is a difficult job.
 However, he has developed a sense of pride and responsibility for the Ada community.
 “Seeing how appreciative the people of Ada are makes it all worthwhile.
 When someone needs help, I’m honored to be the one they call.”

 It all comes back to his military roots.

-“The No. 1 thing is service before self,” said Roberts, before listing the core values of the Air Force.
+“The No. 1 thing is service before self,” says Roberts, before listing the core values of the Air Force.
 “The military molded me into who I am, and working for the fire department has refined me.”

 Roberts currently serves in the 200th RED HORSE Squadron of the Ohio Air National Guard and plans to continue volunteering with the Ada-Liberty Township Fire Department until graduating from ONU.

-“I am not sure where my firefighting career will lead, but it will be difficult to turn in my pager and hang up my gear for the final time,” Roberts said.
+“I am not sure where my firefighting career will lead, but it will be difficult to turn in my pager and hang up my gear for the final time,” Roberts says.
 “I am considering a future in civil engineering, the military or the fire service.”